 Pilning Station Group (PSG) welcomes responsible disclosure of security issues.
-We’re a small (tiny!) outfit, and whilst we make every endeavour to keep our systems secure, we are by no means experts.
+We are a small band of volunteers, and whilst we make every endeavour to keep our systems secure, we are by no means experts.
 We would appreciate any help that’s willing to be offered.

-We’re completely new to this, but for now let’s say: Pretty much anything you think can or should be resolved.
+We’re new to this, and are learning what is and isn’t the best of ideas to include!
+With the exception of anything listed under ‘Not in Scope’ below, for now let’s say: pretty much anything you think can or should be resolved.

 There are a number of things hosted on this server, which may (or may not…) themselves have a further